Stillaguamish River: Hydrology

 The north fork of the Stillaguamish river level is monitored by gauges operated by the United States Geological Survey (USGS), and river levels can vary by as much as 13 ft.
 The river level rises and falls very quickly, with the average north fork flood duration of eight hours.
 Of the five highest north fork flood levels on record, three have occurred since 2009.

 History

-Variant names for the Stillaguamish River, according to the USGS, include Tuxpam River, Stoh-luk-whahmpsh River, Stillaquamish River, Steilaguamish River, Stalukahamish River, and other similar spellings.
+The Stillaguamish River is the center of Stillaguamish territory.
+For centuries, the Stillaguamish have fished and hunted and gathered all along its extent.
+The Stillaguamish had at least ten villages along its course, from its mouth to as far upriver as Hazel and Mt.
+Higgins (sx̌ədəlwaʔs).
+Other Indigenous peoples historically traveled to the Stillaguamish River to fish as well, including the Sauk, the Snohomish, and the Duwamish.

 The 2014 Oso landslide occurred on the North Fork of the Stillaguamish.

+On December 5, 2023, the river crested at 21.34 ft near Arlington and set a new record amid regional floods.